ergoplatform/ergodocs/docs/dev/protocol/why.md

 | Weak and cumbersome optional privacy tools, some of which have been compromised | Sigma protocols enable true peer to peer privacy.
 ErgoMixer is the only token-mixer that can provide better anonymity than Monero given enough utilisation.  |
 | Massive scaling challenges which led  to the ‘Blocksize Wars’ | Decentralized on-chain governance based on extensive research - block size can be increased securely.
 NiPoPoWs enable light clients with full node security guarantees.
 Ergo offers more Layer-2 options than Bitcoin.  |

-### ETH
+## What Problems Faced by Ethereum Does Ergo Solve?

 The Account model of Ethereum is imperative.
 This means that the typical task of sending coins from Alice to Bob requires changing the balances in storage as a series of operations.
-On the other hand,Ergo's UTXO based programming model is declarative.
+On the other hand, Ergo's UTXO based programming model is **declarative**.

 ErgoScript contracts specify conditions for a transaction to be accepted by the blockchain (not changes to be made in the storage state as a result of the contract execution).